5-5.1 The Importance of Personalization in an ELA classroom

 - Why did this student do so much work?

 - Why did she love it?

 - How can you create assessments that increase engagement by giving your students choice and voice?

 Here are some ideas from your teachers about personalizing assessments.

 Teachers Talk: Choosing Assessment Type

 Sometimes when we complete a unit, I ask the students to choose a project they want to to in order to show mastery.
 I meet with each student to approve the project.
 We usually have some very interesting projects.
 We had a girl who liked to sing.
 She made up a song and recorded herself singing it.
 She still showed mastery, but she was doing what she wanted to do.
 One guy who wants to be a cartoonist, submitted a comic strip with frames that looked like manga.
 It was phenomenal.
-This boy doesn’t usually shine in class.
-He’s about a C student, but he put lots of time and energy into this project because he was interested in it.
+This boy doesn’t usually shine in class, but he put lots of time and energy into this project because he was interested in it.